BabyDragon003/cosmos-NFT-marketplace/contracts/cw20-base/README.md

 Implements:

 - [x] CW20 Base
+- [x] Mintable extension
+- [x] Allowances extension

+## Running this contract

+You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

+You can run unit tests on this via:

+`cargo test`

 Once you are happy with the content, you can compile it to wasm via:

 ```